-The accounting policies adopted are consistent with those of the previous financial year.

-The new accounting standards and amendments to published standards that are effective and applicable to the Bank for the financial year beginning 1 April 2016 are as follows:
+The accounting policies adopted are consistent with those of the previous financial year except for the adoption of the following new accounting standards and amendments to published standards which became effective for the first time for the Bank on 1 April 2017:

-- Amendments to MFRS 101 Presentation of Financial Statements Disclosure Initiative - Annual Improvements to MFRSs 2012-2014 cycle
+- Amendments to MFRS 107 Statement of Cash Flows Disclosure Initiative - Amendments to MFRS 112 Income Tax Recognition of Deferred Tax Assets for Unrealised Losses - Annual Improvements to MFRSs 2014-2016 cycle Amendments to MFRS 12

 The adoption of these amendments and annual improvements to standards did not have any material impact on the financial statements of the Bank.
+The Bank did not have to change its accounting policies or make retrospective adjustment as a result of adopting these new standards and amendments to publish standards.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2017
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2018